 Ease of Use

-Below, in just eight screens (once logged via your web browser) you can create and configure an SLA for a service.
+Below, in just nine screens (once logged via your web browser) you can create and configure an SLA for a service.

 Service Level Agreement (SLA) Management